 I will attempt to address these as best I can as time goes by as well as trying to shave a pixel off the vertical height.
 It also doesn’t look too great on the Mac but if you want to try anyway use 13pt and be prepared to set the height in terminal to just above 1.0 to stop the letters being cut-off.

 Comments are welcome but please bear in mind that Envy Code R is designed to look very close to Envy Code B so deviating from that further is unlikely right now.

 Finally please bear in mind that whilst Envy Code R is free-for-use it is copyrighted and as such it must not be redistributed, bundled or modified without permission at this time.
-Once all the issues are addressed I’ll likely release the whole thing under a free/open licence.
+Once all the issues are addressed I’ll likely release the whole thing under a free/open license.